rolanday/File-Find-Rex/xt/data/panamera/images/readme.txt

 Do not add, delete, or modify files in data folder.
-These are data for File::EasyFind tests that compare results to what's actually contained in the data folder.
+These are data for File::Find::Rex tests that compare results to what's actually contained in the data folder.

 Any modifications to the data folder and it's contents (including